 Product management has shifted dramatically from the days of needing to be physically present for every meeting.
 Today, remote product managers are increasingly popular, with some roles allowing the flexibility to work completely from home.

-This highly active, fast-paced role requires strong problem solving and the ability to direct and follow through all while creating and maintaining timelines.
-It’s well known that this can be a great role in terms of pay and work/life balance, so it can be quite competitive to land a remote position as a PM.
+These are highly active, fast-paced roles that require strong problem solving and the ability to direct and follow through — all while creating and maintaining timelines.
+It can be a great role in terms of pay and work/life balance, so it can be quite competitive to land a remote position as a PM.

 $1200-2000+ per week